 From there we follow a line of portholes back up to the bow.
 This section has attracted a large amount of coral and not just soft coral.

-It’s amazing to think that in just 70 years, how much reef ecosystem has started to colonise the wreckage.
+It’s amazing to think that in just 70 years, how much reef ecosystem has started to colonize the wreckage.
 The shallow bow area has everything from corals to reef fish and their predators, (even a crown of thorns!) which you’d expect to see on a reef.

-Finally we ascend, a short deco stop and then the mandatory three at five in the Coral Garden.
+Finally, we ascend, a short deco stop and then the mandatory three at five in the Coral Garden.
 This is a very cleverly designed low circular wall of coral adorned with sea anemones around a coral sand bottom.
 You can sit in the clean sandy bottom and watch all the clownfish around you.

 The 3 min safety stop is actually over all too soon as I have not yet managed to photograph each and every one of those clownfish.
 Minutes later we’re stripping down the gear surrounded once again by the lush Vanuatu foliage.
 Only now, we belong to that smug club of divers who have dived the Coolidge – and got the T-Shirt to prove it. 🙂